terralang/terra/index.md

 or custom build systems.
 Using Lua-Terra, we can write Lua code to decide how to construct a Terra function.
 Since Lua is a full programming language, it can do things that most preprocessors cannot, such as call external programs.
-In this example, we conditionally compile a Terra function differently on OSX and Linux by first calling `uname` to discover the operating system, and then using a `if` statement to instantiate a different version of the Terra function depending on the result:
+In this example, we conditionally compile a Terra function differently on OSX and Linux by first calling `uname` to discover the operating system, and then using an `if` statement to instantiate a different version of the Terra function depending on the result:

     --run uname to figure out what OS we are running local uname = io.popen("uname","r"):read("*a")